Skip to content

 Analytics replicas

 Keep a reporting database in sync without taxing the primary.
-Schema changes flow through automatically.
+The destination schema is created for you on first run.

 Disaster recovery